Resources for use at Home

 In a time when we our lives a restricted to the home it is important that we all seek to maintain some sort of structure within our day.
 Developing a rhythm of life within these circumstances can help us all maintain our health and well being.
 Throughout it's history, the church has maintained a patterns of daily prayer to sustain its life in all manner of different situations.
 It is much like breathing for the church.
 Without it we cannot live.

 Fr.
-Reid is currently saying morning prayer at 9am and evening prayer at 5pm each day.
-He invites you to join in prayer at these times in the knowledge that our personal prayers at home are never in private or isolation.
+Reid will be saying morning prayer at 9.30am and evening prayer at 5pm each day from Monday 9 November.
+He invites you to join him in prayer at these times in the knowledge that our personal prayers at home are never in private or isolation.
+Our homepage provides details for you to join us online.
+Evening Prayer on Zoom is a great opportunity if you have never prayed to daily offices before to learn what it is all about!

 To access resources for daily prayer visit the Church of England website.